 How to stay compliant with GDPR after Brexit

-As we’ve already discussed, GDPR is European legislation, and as such, will mean that once the transition period is over, the UK will no longer be under any obligation to abide by GDPR.
+As we’ve already discussed, GDPR is European legislation, and as such, means that now the transition period is over, the UK will no longer be under any obligation to abide by GDPR.

 So, does that mean you don’t have to be GDPR compliant after Brexit?